Snackya/KH2PC-rando-setup-guide/README.md

 1. Create a folder called "scripts" inside Documents/KINGDOM HEARTS HD 1.5+2.5 ReMIX
 2. Copy the FAF99301 GoA.lua into the scripts folder.

+## Creating a seed
+You will need a new seed for every new run.
-### Converting the seed file
+1. Get the .pnach seed file from [Valaxor's website](https://randomizer.valaxor.com/#/seed).
-1. Drag your .pnach file and drop it onto "Rando Converter.exe".
+2. Drag your .pnach file and drop it onto "Rando Converter.exe".
 (Alternatively, you can copy the file into the same directory, launch the .exe and input the file name.)
-2. Copy the FAF99301.pnach.lua into the "scripts" folder you created before.
+3. Copy the FAF99301.pnach.lua into the "scripts" folder you created before.

-### Finally
+## Finally
 Run your "KH2FM Randomizer.exe".